dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 * To specify a specific version, you can use the `-Version` modifier.
 For example, to install EF Core 2.1 packages, append `-Version 2.1.0` to the commands

+For more information, see [Package Manager Console](https://docs.microsoft.com/nuget/tools/package-manager-console).

-#### Tools
+### PowerShell Tools

-There is also a PowerShell version of the [EF Core commands which run inside the PMC](../../miscellaneous/cli/powershell.md) in Visual Studio, with similar capabilities to the `dotnet ef` commands.
+There is a [PowerShell version of the EF Core commands](../../miscellaneous/cli/powershell.md).
+The PowerShell cmdlets run inside the PMC in Visual Studio, with similar capabilities to the `dotnet ef` commands.

 > [!TIP]
 > Although it is possible to use the `dotnet ef` commands from the PMC in Visual Studio, it is far more convenient to use the PowerShell version: